NJDEP Preliminary Assessment (PA) for Site Investigation

 Curren will perform an ecological assessment in accordance with the requirements of N.J.A.C.
 7:26E - 3.11.
 Curren will identify environmentally sensitive natural resources within the site boundaries and on properties immediately adjacent to the site.
-The site visit will be conducted by an environmental scientist other regulatory agencies.
+The site visit will be conducted by an environmental scientist other regulatory agency.
 Curren will determine if potential contaminant migration pathways exist to environmentally sensitive natural resources.

 If any contamination is discovered during the implementation of the PA, the client may be required to conduct a Remedial Investigation (RI) to determine the nature and extent of contamination.
 If no remedial measures appear necessary, a Remedial Action Outcome (RAO) certification will be formulated to document that there have been no discharges of hazardous substances or wastes on the property and submitted with the PA to the NJDEP.

 Do I need an LSRP to perform a Preliminary Assessment?